samanthahsu/alphabet-soup/README.md

 * If snake touched edge or self the game is over with an option to restart
 * The game must be run from a file not the command line

-Relies on the free API https://api.dictionaryapi.dev/api/v2/entries/en/
+Relies on dictionary data from: https://github.com/adambom/dictionary

 Audio Credits:
 chomp.mp3 from https://freesound.org/s/412068/